The Party Never Ends: Critical reception

-The Party Never Ends received mixed reviews from critics, most of whom viewed the release as an attempt to capitalize off of Juice Wrld's legacy.
+The Party Never Ends received mixed-to-negative reviews from critics, who criticized the album for its unfinished sound, bland production, and poor curation of tracks.
+The album's release was viewed by many fans and critics as an attempt by the label to capitalize off of Juice Wrld's legacy, with fans noting that Juice Wrld had plenty of quality unreleased tracks that were inexplicably left off the album.
 Robin Murray of Clash wrote that the album lacked a cohesive identity and that the album's material remained "unfinished for a reason."
 Fred Thomas of AllMusic criticized the album for feeling like "the underheated remaining scraps" of his unreleased material.
-While tracks such as "AGATS2 (Insecure)" and the Kid Laroi's tribute song "Goodbye" are noted as exceptions, he described collaborations such as Eminem's "Lace It" as "awkward" with Juice's presence minimized.
-He wrote that songs such as "Best Friend" with Fall Out Boy felt like unfinished placeholders, with the album overall lacking songs that approach the quality of Juice Wrld's best work.
+While he named tracks such as "AGATS2 (Insecure)" and the Kid Laroi's tribute song "Goodbye" as exceptions, he described collaborations such "Lace It" with Eminem as "awkward", with Juice Wrld's presence on the track minimized.
+He wrote that songs such as "Best Friend" with Fall Out Boy continued this trend, describing it as one of several "placeholder" tracks and concluding that the album overall lacked songs that approach the quality of Juice Wrld's best work.